 How Long Should You Be in a Hot Tub?
-(Time & Temp Guide)
+(7 Crucial Factors)

 Without a doubt, soaking in a hot tub after a hard day is one of life’s most relaxing pastimes.
 But how long is too long, and how long should you be in a hot tub?